djalbat/xgl/README.md

   }
 }
 ```
-Note the change in coordinates and the extraction of the colour from the `properties` argument, the latter meaning that a `colour` attribute can be added.
 The compound `Cube` element need only extend the `CanvasElement` class and provide its own `fromProperties(...)` static method in a similar vein to before:

 ```js
 const { CanvasElement } = jiggle;